How to Run VBA Code in Access Without Errors?- (Quick Guide)

 VBA Code To Run A Query In MS Access

-Looking for the VBA code to run query in MS Access? if so, then check out the complete steps to accomplish this task.
+Looking for the VBA code to run a query in MS Access?
+If so, then check out the complete steps to accomplish this task.

-You can use the VBA syntax to run query in MS Access.
+You can use the VBA syntax to run a query in MS Access.

 DoCmd.OpenQuery “Query Name”